Demystifying the Authentic Samurai Sword

 So why bother with a traditional Katana at all...?
 Well, I am glad you asked..!

-while modern replicas in all shapes and sizes are very cool, with quite a few having characteristics that make them perfect for introductory dojo cutters.
-But unlike a truly authentic Samurai sword, they are somewhat soulless...
-The truth is – a traditionally made Japanese Katana is a unique work of art and the outward manifestation of several artisans working together and striving for perfection of form and function.
+While modern replicas in all shapes and sizes are very cool, and quite a few having characteristics that make them perfect for introductory dojo cutters, unlike a truly authentic Samurai sword, they are somewhat soulless...
+The truth is a traditionally made Japanese Katana is a unique work of art and the outward manifestation of several artisans working together and striving for perfection of form and function.

-I’ll leave you with a brief video I found on youtube that gives an overview of the traditional forging process with some of Japan’s most respected smiths.
+Now compare this with an overview of the traditional forging process with some of Japan’s most respected smiths.

 Simply an amazing read, it is an absolute MUST HAVE for anyone interested in Japanese swords, providing a solid and reliable foundation of knowledge to refer back to and build upon.